 Then, when the band came back to a town where they had insisted that everyone take a CD, attendance at those shows doubled!
 The people that took a CD became long-term fans and brought their friends to future shows.

-So, whatever you’re selling, try emphasizing the meaning of it, over the price.
+So, whatever you’re selling, emphasize the meaning of it over the price.